SAP-samples/cloud-extension-s4hana-business-process/README.md

 This application showcases:

 - Building application on SAP Cloud Platform(CP) using [SAP Cloud Application Programming Model(CAP)](https://cap.cloud.sap/docs/)
-- Consuming Events from S/4 HANA on premise using [SAP CP Enterprise Messaging](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/df532e8735eb4322b00bfc7e42f84e8d.html)
+- Consuming events from SAP ANA on premise using [SAP Cloud Platform Enterprise Messaging](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/df532e8735eb4322b00bfc7e42f84e8d.html)
-- Consuming REST API's from S/4 HANA on premise using SAP CP Connectivity Service
+- Consuming REST APIs from SAP S/4HANA on premise using SAP CP Connectivity Service
-- Building and deploying a function in [SAP Cloud platform Serverless Runtime](https://help.sap.com/viewer/bf7b2ff68518427c85b30ac3184ad215/Cloud/en-US/7b8cc2b0e8d141d6aa37c7dff4d70b82.html)
+- Building and deploying a function in [SAP Cloud Platform Serverless Runtime](https://help.sap.com/viewer/bf7b2ff68518427c85b30ac3184ad215/Cloud/en-US/7b8cc2b0e8d141d6aa37c7dff4d70b82.html)

 ## Business Scenario

 A business scenario is used to showcase how to build a S/4 HANA on premise extension Application on SAP CP.

-John who is an employee of Business Partner Validation Firm iCredible, which is a third-party vendor of ACME Corporation would like to get notifications whenever new Business Partners are added in the S/4 HANA backend system of ACME Corporation.
+John who is an employee of Business Partner Validation Firm iCredible, which is a third-party vendor of ACME Corporation would like to get notifications whenever new Business Partners are added in the S/4HANA backend system of ACME Corporation.
 John would then be able to review the Business Partner details in his extension app.
 He would proceed to visit the Business Partner’s registered office and do some background verification.
 John would then proceed to update/validate the verification details into the extension app.
-Once the details are verified, the Business Partner gets activated in the S/4 HANA system of ACME Corporation.
+Once the details are verified, the Business Partner gets activated in the S/4HANA system of ACME Corporation.

-- Custom extension application that works independently from S/4 HANA.
+- Custom extension application that works independently from S/4HANA.

 - Changes in S/4 communicated via events in real time to extension application.